How Small Businesses Can Narrow Down Payroll Options to Choose What’s Right For Them

-In-house payroll solutions should be able to offer integrations with different expense softwares.
-For instance, Fingercheck payroll integrates with major accounting softwares including Sage 50 (Peachtree), QuickBooks, and QuickBooks Online so that clients can set up a general ledger that exports all their payroll costs directly within their software.
+In-house payroll solutions should be able to offer integrations with different expense software.
+For instance, Fingercheck payroll integrates with major accounting software including Sage 50 (Peachtree), QuickBooks, and QuickBooks Online so that clients can set up a general ledger that exports all their payroll costs directly within their software.
 This provides a full breakdown of all payroll transactions detail-by-detail per every check.

 Traditionalists or those who prefer a hands-off approach when it comes to payroll may prefer outsourcing.
 For instance, some employers prefer having paper paychecks delivered like clockwork and payroll tabulated by professional providers.

 In-house payroll management allows employers to be at the chain of command regarding cost, accuracy, and control.
 But what about features?
-As it turns out, online payroll softwares are packed with features that help relieve owners of the more complex aspects of payroll.
+As it turns out, online payroll software is packed with features that help relieve owners of the more complex aspects of payroll.
 Some standard features of Fingercheck payroll include:

 - Unlimited payroll runs